spryker/spryker-docs/docs/ca/devscu/how-spryker-code-upgrader-works.md

 To update a project, Spryker Code Upgrader runs the following steps.

-## 1. Identifies the available updates for the Spryker modules
+## 1. Identify the available updates for the Spryker modules

 1. To identify the modules to be updated, the Upgrader compares the information present in the `composer.json` and `composer.lock` files with Spryker's latest released code.
 2. It creates a list of modules and third-party libraries to be updated and groups the modules according to how they are released.